jonahsmith/personal-site/_projects/nytimes-election-2020.md

 ![Examples of alerts](/assets/images/portfolio/nytimes-elections/election-messaging-1.png)

-Because of my prior experimentation with messaging in live coverage, I also led the push notification messaging for the 2020 election.
+I also led the push notification messaging for the 2020 election.
 This included:

 * Working with product managers, designers, and other engineers to build a signup module on the election tab in the app
 * Extending a system I had previously prototyped to generate subscription feeds for live assets
 * Working directly with newsroom editors on workflow around sending analysis alerts

 ![Signups in the app](/assets/images/portfolio/nytimes-elections/election-messaging-2.png)